bolan9999/react-native-largelist/docs/en/V3/Refresh.md

 ```$js
 import { LargeList } from "react-native-largelist-v3";
-import { ChineseWithLastDateHeader } from "react-native-spring-scrollview/Customize";
+import { NormalHeader } from "react-native-spring-scrollview/NormalHeader";
 ```

 It is easy to support pulling to refresh with LargeList.
 React-native-spring-scrollview offers a `NormalHeader` for you.
 And you can try other refresh headers in the [Customize](https://github.com/bolan9999/react-native-spring-scrollview/tree/master/src/Customize) dir.